eea/eea.docker.eionet/DEVELOP.md

 To facilitate development, we have the following services:

-  - zeoserver: The regular zeoserver.
+  - **zeoserver**: The regular zeoserver.
 It needs a data folder created in the current folder checkout, to store filestorage and blobstorage. current checkout
-  - plone: This builds the current Dockerfile based image and starts Plone
+  - **plone**: This builds the current Dockerfile based image and starts Plone
-  - shell: This is for debugging: it allows manual start of the Plone service (use the ./enter_devel.sh script to get inside the container, then run `bin/instance fg` to start the Zope service)
+  - **shell**: This is for debugging: it allows manual start of the Plone service (use the ./enter_devel.sh script to get inside the container, then run `bin/instance fg` to start the Zope service)
-  - preproduction: allows testing of published Docker images
+  - **preproduction**: allows testing of published Docker images

 Typical workflow is: